 I learnt the importance of teamwork as every session involved all members coming out with ideas for the event and having each idea tested by the group for soundness and feasibility.
 The volunteers comprised of people from different walks of life and every session was lively and progressive.
 At no point was anyone asked to do anything beyond one’s ability and spontaneity was very much the essence of the interactions.
 I also liked how the full time staff encouraged every volunteer to use their different talents to produce a creative program which showcased unity in diversity.
 On a lighter note, I never knew I had such a competitive spirit in me until my team mates had to tone down my expectations for the “passing mark” for each game!

 The event itself was tiring in that every volunteer played numerous roles.
 However, the joy of seeing every one of the family participants so energized throughout the entire event was most satisfying.

 I felt privileged to be given an opportunity to provide a little joy and hope to the many family participants.
 It was definitely a very positive experience that I’ll be happy to do all over again should another opportunity present itself.

 Cavin signed up as a Bethesda Care Services (BCS) volunteer last September, 2015, during our Awareness Week.
 He is a father of three, and works as a banker in Singapore.
 Together with Tony Goh, Teresa Sew and 13 other volunteers, they conducted a fun-filled parent child bonding event on 25th Jan 2016 for over 20 participants.

 If you are keen to join us like Cavin did, do contact us through our sign up page.
-Bethesda Care & Counselling Services Centre is located at 300 Bedok North Avenue 3.
-To find out more, please visit our website or our facebook.
+Bethesda Care Services is located at 300 Bedok North Avenue 3.
+To find out more, please visit our website or our Facebook.

 April 18, 2018